Concurrency Deep Dive

 Same with totalPrice += price.
 That's not atomic—it reads, adds, then writes.
 Two threads can read the same value and both write their own result, losing one addition.

 Worse, Swift's Dictionary isn't thread-safe at all.
-Concurrent mutations can corrupt its internal storage, causing crashes like unrecognized selector sent to instance—the dictionary's memory has been scrambled.
+Concurrent mutations can corrupt its internal storage, causing crashes like malloc: pointer being freed was not allocated—the dictionary's memory has been scrambled.

 The Fix